Alcohol Abuse Problems

-Tranceform Psychology can offer a range of different psychological therapy solutions for drinking problems which you can read about below.
+Tranceform Psychology can offer a range of different psychotherapy solutions for drinking problems which you can read about below.

 Cognitive Behavioural Therapy for Alcohol Abuse Problems

-If you’re committed to overcoming your Alcohol Abuse problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.
+If you’re committed to overcoming your Alcohol Abuse problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self help CBT course.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

 Teach Yourself CBT and Overcome Your Alcohol Abuse Problems for only £149!

 Our online CBT course has been designed to teach you the fundamental tools and techniques of clinically proven Cognitive Behavioural Therapy without having to see a therapist.